FunnyPocketBook/GiliaSVN/README.md

 #### Credentials

 Enter your ILIAS username and password in the placeholders.
 The username is usually `firstname.lastname`.
 In `passwordRss`, enter the password you set for the RSS feed.
-You can change it by clicking
+You can change it by clicking the cogwheel on the top right of the RSS feed on your ILIAS dashboard.

 #### Download directory